kjenney/php-webminer/README.md

 ### Input XML
 The input XML defines all of the aspects of the web site and the data you wish to extract.
 Samples are included in the /examples folder.

+### Output XML
+The definitions in the Input XML define how the output XML will be formatted (element names).

 ##  GETTING THE CODE